-Clinical Chart & Coding Audit FAQs
+Clinical Chart & Coding Audit FAQ

 A clinical chart and coding audit in healthcare involves the review of patient medical records and associated medical codes to ensure accuracy, completeness, and compliance with regulatory requirements.
 It is essential for medical practices to maintain high-quality documentation, ensure appropriate coding, and minimize compliance risks.